lmanov1/WeatherForecast/README.md

 ## Live Demo

-It is possible to access a live demo of the application [Streamlit app here](https://weatherforecast-guhya2ufeugzbk9fugn6y6.streamlit.app/ "Weather Watchdog")
+It is possible to access an online live demo of the application [Streamlit app here](https://weatherforecast-guhya2ufeugzbk9fugn6y6.streamlit.app/ "Weather Watchdog")

 *Best seen with a dark browser theme*